Devin Brugman Slays In A Leopard-Print Swimsuit While Sipping A Glass Of Water

 “Yessss!
 The leopard = super!” added a fourth admirer.

-Swimsuit clad or not, Devin’s Instagram posts always seem to be a major hit with her thousands of fans.
+Whether she’s wearing a swimsuit or not, Devin’s Instagram posts always seem to be a major hit with her 1.3 million followers.
 Earlier this week, the model tantalized them again when she put on a leggy display in a plunging white maxi dress with a sexy thigh-high slit.
 That look proved to be extremely popular, earning over 37,000 likes and 404 comments to date.